SNAP Benefits in Michigan: How to Apply and Qualify

 Eligibility Criteria for SNAP in Michigan

-To determine your Michigan SNAP benefits eligibility, you must meet several requirements covering your income, residency, and work status.
+To determine your Michigan SNAP benefits eligibility, you must meet several state requirements related to your income, residency, and work status.

-Residency Requirements: You must live in Michigan to qualify for the state's food assistance program.
+Residency Requirements: You must be a resident of Michigan to apply for and receive food assistance.

-Citizenship Status: SNAP benefits eligibility for Michigan includes U.S. citizens and many non-citizens who meet specific federal criteria, such as refugees or lawful permanent residents.
+Citizenship Status: SNAP benefits eligibility for Michigan extends to U.S. citizens and certain non-citizens who meet federal “qualified alien” rules.

-Work Requirements: Most able-bodied adults must register for work and accept suitable job offers, though a statewide waiver of some work rules is currently active until early 2025.
+Work Requirements: Able-bodied adults must typically register for work and meet specific work or training hours, although a statewide waiver is currently in effect.

 Download Benny app to save on groceries